gpanders/vim-oldfiles/README.md

 ## Usage

 Use `:Recentf` to view your recent files in a new buffer.
-Press `Enter` on a file name to visit that file, `gr` to reload the buffer, and `q` to close the buffer.
+Press `Enter` on a file name to visit that file, `R` to reload the buffer, and `q` to close the buffer.

 Other than the mappings listed above, the Recentf buffer is just a normal Vim